tatasharath/bash-scripting/README.md

 ...
 This is a repository created to publish all the Bash Basich and project automation

-* This reponis created to share all the linux basics
+* This repo is created to share all the linux basics
-* Along with Linux BAsh Syntax
+* Along with Linux Bash Syntax
 * Then we will Automate the infrastructure provisioning
 * And then congiguration Managment.